 Medical malpractice is professional negligence by act or omission by a health care provider in which the care provided falls below the accepted standard of practice in the medical community and causes injury or death to the patient, with most cases involving error; therefore, there are many types of situations which may amount to malpractice.
 Common cases include:

 Contact a Medical Malpractice Attorney

 Don’t let the potential costs and complexity scare you away from a case.
 If you’ve been injured by a health care professional’s mistake, talk to an attorney to find out your options.
-You may be able to get financial compensation for your medical bills and the damage done, and sometimes can ensure that the same medical malpractice doesn’t happen to another patient in the future.
-Clore Law Group provides exceptional legal representation from a team of experienced lawyers.
+You may be able to get financial compensation for your medical bills and the damage done and sometimes can ensure that the same medical malpractice doesn’t happen to another patient in the future.
+Clore Law Group provides exceptional legal representation from experienced lawyers.
 Contact our office for a free initial consultation to discuss valid grounds for your medical malpractice lawsuit.